The complete guide to change manager roles and responsibilities

 Best practices for the high-performing change manager

 To excel in change management, here are some "hacks" and tips for building a successful career path.
-Think of these as the secret sauce for success in change management.
-It's about staying ahead of the curve, making informed decisions, and keeping the team and technology in a harmonious balance.
+Think of these as the key ingredients for success in change management.

-Measuring the performance & success of a change manage
+Measuring the performance and success of a change manager

 Change management process cycle time: Assess the duration from the initiation of a change request to its conclusion, aiming for a balance between speed and comprehensive risk management.